List of Israeli submissions for the Academy Award for Best International Feature Film

+Israel has submitted films for the Academy Award for Best International Feature Film since 1964.
+Since 1991, the Israeli Ophir Award winner for Best Film is automatically designated the Israeli submission for the Oscar.

+As of 2025, Israel has been nominated ten times.
+Its most recent nominated film was Footnote (2011) by Joseph Cedar.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Below is a list of the films that have been submitted by Israel for review by AMPAS for the Foreign Film Oscar along with the year of the submission and the year of the respective Academy Award ceremony.
+In 2007, Aviva My Love and Sweet Mud tied for the Ophir Award for Best Film, necessitating a second round of voting which resulted in the submission of Sweet Mud.
+In 2008 The Band's Visit won the Ophir Award for Best Film but was disqualified by AMPAS for containing too much English dialogue.
+The runner-up Beaufort was submitted in its place, resulting in Israel's first Oscar nomination in 23 years.